fleetdm/fleet/handbook/product.md

 ### Drafting

-* Move an issue that is assigned to you in the "Ready" column of the ["Product team" GitHub project](https://github.com/orgs/fleetdm/projects/17) to the "In progress" column.
+* Move an issue that is assigned to you from the "Ready" column of the ["Product team" GitHub project](https://github.com/orgs/fleetdm/projects/17) to the "In progress" column.

 * Create a page in the Fleet (scratchpad, dev-ready) Figma and combine your issue's number and